Senior Advisory Committee

 Laurelle LeVert, Associate Vice-President Saint John

-Dr. Laurelle LeVert is the Associate Vice President (Saint John) where she has held oversight responsibility for a variety of areas including student services, athletics, residence life, strategic enrolment management, retention and student persistence, IT and Library services and participation in UNB SJ’s health agenda as a member of the Tucker Park health cluster.
-Prior to joining UNB Saint John in 2012, Dr. LeVert was the Registrar and Director of Student Services at NSCAD University and before to that held a number of student affairs roles at the University of Toronto, ranging from the Faculty of Engineering to Dean of Residence at Loretto College.
+Dr. Laurelle LeVert is the Associate Vice President (Saint John) where she has oversight responsibility for a variety of areas including Student Services, (residence life, counselling and health services, accessibility, international student support, writing centre and academic coaching); Athletics, Recreation and Wellness; Strategic Enrolment Management, retention and student persistence; Information Services and Systems (IT network, student technology, instructional technology, desktop support), Experiential Education, and participation in UNB SJ’s health agenda as a member of the Tucker Park health cluster.
+Prior to joining UNB Saint John in 2012, Dr. LeVert was the Registrar and Director of Student Services at NSCAD University and before to that held a number of student affairs roles at the University of Toronto.
 She completed her undergraduate degree at the University of King’s College, Halifax, her Masters in Classics at Dalhousie and a Masters of Medieval Studies at the University of Toronto.
 She did her PhD in Medieval Studies at the Centre for Medieval Studies, University of Toronto.

 Fazley Siddiq, Dean, Faculty of Business